Does Mississippi have an addiction to porn?

 JACKSON, Miss.
 (WLBT) - Porn is popular.
 Just how popular?
 In 2019, there were 42 billion individual visits to Pornhub, one of the world’s most popular pornographic websites.

-Each day there are 115 million people who log onto the x-rated site and in 2019 alone there were 1.36 million hours of new content added to Pornhub, equaling 169 years.
+Each day there are 115 million people who log onto the x-rated site and in 2019 alone there were 1.36 million hours of new content added, equaling 169 years.

-Americans by far make up the most traffic on the global porn site and the state that spends the most time on it: Mississippi.
+Americans by far make up the most traffic on the global porn site, and the state that spends the most time per visit: Mississippi.

-Year and after year, Mississippians top the charts on the most time spent watching porn on Pornhub, according to the website’s internal reports.
+Year after year, Mississippians top the charts on the most time spent per visit watching videos on Pornhub, according to the website’s internal reports.
 In 2012?
 Mississippi.
 2013?
 Mississippi.
 2014?
 Mississippi again.

 You would have to go back to the year 2015 to not find Mississippi in the number one spot.
 It was this year when Hawaii beat Mississippi by only one second.

 But Mississippi would go on to dominate each year after that, with the average time spent by a Mississippian on Pornhub per session being 11 minutes and 26 seconds.

 This then begs the question: Does Mississippi have an addiction to pornography?
 First, you would have to answer the question of what an addiction actually is.

 “Addiction is a cluster of social, physical, physiological and even spiritual maladaptation and dysfunctions due to overuse, abuse and/or dependence to a substance or behavior,” Dr. Lin Hogan recites from memory.

 In other words, the doctor explains, whatever the individual is addicted to, whether it be a drug, alcohol or a certain behavior, is causing dysfunction in a “constellation” of different areas in the person’s life, thus making it unmanageable.